10 REASONS YOUR RESUME SUCKS AND YOU’RE NOT GETTING MORE THAN 6 SECONDS

 The last thing you want is for your resume to read as a job description.
 While there will certainly be tasks and duties included, your resume should show the reader what you bring to the table, why you will be an asset to the company.
 This can only be done by highlighting your successes.
 Numbers and percentages are excellent ways to show what you’ve achieved.
 Include money saved, sales projections exceeded, increases in ROI, new business, or revenue that you are responsible for or had a hand in.
 Emphasizing your achievements demonstrate the value you added to your previous company and what can your potential new company can expect from you.

 If you’re only going to get six seconds, you’d better make them count.
 As cliché as it sounds, you will never get a second chance to make a first impression.
 In an ideal world, candidates would be able to make that first impression on a hiring manager face to face or on the telephone.
 With an average of 250 resumes for every corporate position, facetime in the initial phase of a job search is almost an impossibility.
-This is why it is essential that professionals develop a concise, dynamic, easy to read, error-free resume that highlights their successes, skill set, and experience and leaves a recruiter wanting more… in six seconds or less.
+This is why it is essential that professionals develop a concise, dynamic, easy to read, error-free resume that highlights their successes, skill set, and experience and leaves an executive recruiter wanting more… in six seconds or less.

 For a few more Resume Myths & Must Haves visit our Resume Toolkit.